qm1900/parallelDMD/README.md

 #### Parallel DMD

-This is a parallel implementation for the classic dynamic mode decomposition.
+This is a parallel implementation for the classic SVD-based dynamic mode decomposition, where the Cholesky decomposition is used to compute the SVD matrices.

-The DMD modes are computed via SVD method, and the Cholesky decomposition is used to compute the SVD matrices.
+Output results are only with respect to the un-tweaked amplitudes, eigenvalues, and spatial modes, and no selection criterion is specified within the code since the selection criterion can be different and flexible.

 #### Dependency
 * Eigen3